 This active and dynamic programme teaches you a broad spread of business and management theory.
 You’ll learn a wide range of practical skills with an emphasis on your personal, career and professional development.
-This means you can get progress at work or decide which area of your studies you’d like to focus on for the future.
+This means you can progress in a current role at work or decide which area of your studies you’d like to focus on for the future.
 The part-time course is an evening programme allowing you to fit your study in with existing commitments.

-You must have GCSE English Language and Mathematics at Grade 4 (C) or above.
+You must also have GCSE English Language and Mathematics at grade 4 (C) or above.
 Equivalent qualifications will be considered.
 A Level 3 qualification in Business or an associated subject would be advantageous.

 You will be assessed through assignment activity for each unit.
-For Project, your topic is based on an externally set theme.
+For the project, your topic will be based on an externally set theme.
 All assignment work is internal.
-There are no examinations in the HNC course.
+There are no examinations.

 There may be costs associated with text books and educational visits to businesses around the UK and potentially abroad.

 On successful completion of the Level 5 Higher National Diploma, students can develop their careers in the business sector through:

 When teenager Rufaro Hwindingwi left school after her GCSEs, she was unsure which career was right for her.
 The teenager went to a Derby College enrolment day with an idea that business might be a good path to follow.
 Now she is studying Level 2 business and has a part-time job with award-winning Derby estate agents Hannells.
 She also has her sights set on Business at Level 3, before going on to university to a take a Business Management Degree and then a Masters.

 But Rufaro, 17, explained that initially she planned to follow her mother into health and social care...but the subject was not her main passion.
 She liked the style and content of Derby College's module based Level 2 business course saying she prefers coursework to exam-based learning.